arcolife/dockerComp/README.md

 - In case you're curious how to go about running this from client side:

-  - So once the server is up and running, all one has to do is download and run install_me.sh
+  - So once the server is up and running, all one has to do is download and run installer.sh

 - Docker Image: ``` $ docker pull arcolife/docker_comp ``` (will be kept updated)